sudoneoox/StudentManagementSystem/README.md

 - **CMake** (version 3.14 or higher)
 - A C++ compiler (e.g., **GCC**)

-## Building The Project
+## Building The Project Im using Ninja as my project manager you might have to configure that in your cmake -G

 Follow these steps to build the project:
+I am also including the .exe in the zip folder but if your testing it in a mac there's compatibility issues so your going to have to build it.
+Or if you run into issues running the .exe build it

 1. Save (`CTRL + S`) `CMakeLists.txt`.
 This should create a build folder.
 If it doesn't, follow these steps in the terminal: